-- a Lighting design and calculations to submit and commented upon by the Highway Authority 3 weeks Note.
-This will be considerably longer if the design requires amendments and resubmitting. - b Delivery and installation of equipment 8 to 12 weeks. - c Electricity supply by DNO 6 to 8 weeks.
+a Lighting design and calculations to submit and commented upon by the Highway Authority - 3 weeks Note.
+This will be considerably longer if the design

+- requires amendments and resubmitting. - b Delivery and installation of equipment 8 to 12 weeks.

-4.12.2 STREET LIGHTING COLUMNS
+4.12.2 STREET LIGHTING SPECIFICATION